throw-away-qq/throw-away-qq.github.io/README.md

 * Customer Lifetime Value models with Adverse Events Impact Assessment

 #### Times Internet - Economic Times
-* *Economic Times Newsletter*: Implemented News Recommendation pipeline for 1.5M users for ET leading to 15.3% CTR from 4.8%.
-Apache Airflow Setup for scheduling, monitoring and logging
+* *Economic Times Newsletter*: Created news recommendation pipeline for 1.5 million users to increase click-through rate from 4.8% to 15.3% using Apache Airflow for scheduling, monitoring, and logging
 * *News Summarisation API*: Google’s Pegasus-Large Model customized for ET markets data and finetuned for English Summarization.
 Built Flask API as an endpoint which is currently in production

+* *Summarization for Indic Languages*: Tested on various statistical summarization methods for Bangla, Tamil, Telugu, Malyalam, Marathi and Gujarati News

 * *Keyword Recommendation for Articles (BERT + Solr)*: Designed a system for recommending Keywords for articles using Solr.
 Indexed Wikipedia data in solr search engine.
 Used BM25 for coarse search and BERT embeddings for ranking.
 Tested for 10 searches per second over 6M articles